-MongoDB is a third party tool used by Test Studio to store the project files required for scheduling tests on remote machines.
+MongoDB is a third party database used by Test Studio to store the project data required for scheduling tests on remote machines.
 We strive to keep this working out of the box, though there are upgrades of the Mongo, which affect the database used by Test Studio.

 Start a Command Prompt as Administrator and change the directory to the bin/ folder in the 3.x MongoDB installation directory.
 Run the following command: